 7. Bless a single mom.
 The life of a single mom is a tough life.
 Do you know a single mom who is having a particularly difficult time?
 How can you make this holiday season brighter for her and her children?
 Would a card with an anonymous cash gift enhance their holidays?

-If this is something you want to do, contact your church, synagogue, or work though a local organization that provides this service.
+If this is something you want to do, contact your church, synagogue, or work through a local organization that provides this service.

 When you give of yourself to serve others in need, you are demonstrating one of the most admirable character traits one can possess.